msalvaris/gpu_monitor/README.md

 	# GPU Code

 ```
 Make sure you replace the values in the call to the log_context with the appropriate values.
-gpudata is the name of the database and gpuseries is the name we have given to our series feel free to replace these.
+*gpudata* is the name of the database and *gpuseries* is the name we have given to our series feel free to replace these.
 If the database name given in the context isn't the same as the one supplied in the .env file a new database will be created.

+to use the context logger

+If you want to use the CLI version run the following command

+Now GPU information should be flowing to your database.
+You will also need to set up your Grafana dashboard.
+To do that log in to Grafana by pointing a browser to the ip of your VM or computer on port 3000.
+If you are executing on a VM make sure that port is open
+Once there log in with the credentials you specified in your .env file.

+You will need to set up the data source.
+Below is a screen shot of the datasource